Karmel0x/LeagueEmulatorJS/README.md

 created with the help of the [LeagueSandbox](https://github.com/LeagueSandbox/GameServer) code, written in JavaScript ([nodejs](https://nodejs.org/en/)).
-This project was made as just 4fun and will be not continued or will be very rarely, anyway making it in JS is not best idea.
+This project was made as just 4fun and will be not continued or will be very rarely, anyway making it in JS is not the best idea.
-At the moment, all what you can do is load game client.
+At the moment, all what you can do is load game client and see your champion.

 # Runing
 ```